-Consent of Instructor.
 This seminar will prepare students to teach applied piano at the college level.
 It will be concerned primarily with pedagogical approaches to advanced repertoire typical for the undergraduate piano major.
 In-class teaching opportunities with real undergraduates will assist in honing teaching skills and gaining confidence teaching at the college level.
-Course fee required.